Doing Business in Uzbekistan

 - Services: 54% of GDP

-- The main Uzbek economic sectors: industrial goods, agricultural, construction,
+- The main Uzbek economic sectors: industrial goods, agricultural, construction, and retail

-- Reserves of copper, gold (four largest reserves in the World), uranium,
+- Reserves of copper, gold (four largest reserves in the World), uranium, and tungsten

 - Currency: Uzbek Soum